L3337/ryor-shell/README.md

 their router, and would prefer to use SSH and the command line to administer the router instead of a web interface such as DD-WRT, OpenWRT, etc..

-# Benefits
+## Advantages
-- Infinitely customizable, add additional features and configurations using Linux shell scripts
+- Infinitely customizable, add additional features and configurations using Linux shell scripts, RPM spec files and `/etc` config files
 - Automatically install the latest security updates
-- Upgradable, for example, you can replace your 1Gb/s NICs with 10Gb/s NICs
+- Upgradable hardware, for example, you can replace your 1Gb/s NICs with 10Gb/s NICs
 - Potentially much more CPU power than a standard passively cooled MIPS or ARM router

-# Disadvantages
+## Disadvantages
-- Not easy to bootstrap
+- Not easy to bootstrap a new router, nor is it possible to write a comprehensive guide.
+You should be at least an intermediate level Linux user who is comfortable reverse engineering the default scripts and configurations before trying this, unless you are willing to be very patient and learn many new things.
+It is advisable to try it first on an old PC before spending money to build a new one.
 - You will probably need to keep it plugged in to a keyboard, mouse and monitor while you are developing your own customizations.
 Eventually, you should be able to use it as a headless appliance
-- May consume more power than a standard router, although anecdotally it seems that it consumes little power and generates little heat.
+- May consume more power than a standard router, although anecdotally it seems that it consumes little power and generates little heat on an entry level Ryzen G series CPU.

 # Hardware
 - Runs on any CPU architecture supported by el9 (x86\_64, PowerPC, ARM).
 - When choosing a motherboard and case form factor, take into account how many PCIe expansion cards you will need for NICs, wifi cards and other accessories
-- Recommended to use a wifi card using a Qualcomm Atheros chip, for best compatibility with hostapd access points
+- If using as a wireless router, recommended to use a wifi card using a Qualcomm Atheros chip, for best compatibility with hostapd access points
 - You will need at least one NIC for plugging into your modem, and additional NICs for any wired networking that you wish to do